awortmann/awortmann.github.io/README.md

 ## Software Language Engineering

 The efficient engineering of suitable (domain-specific) modeling languages is a crucial prerequisite for the vision of model-driven systems engineering.
-This demands for concepts, methods, and tools facilitating the creation, maintenance, and reuse of holistic languages (comprising realizations of syntax and semantics), which demands for novel understanding of languages as holistic units that can be subjected to integrated engineerin, reuse, and tailoring.
+This demands for concepts, methods, and tools facilitating the creation, maintenance, and reuse of holistic languages (comprising realizations of syntax and semantics), which demands for a novel understanding of languages as holistic units that can be subjected to integrated engineering, reuse, and tailoring.

 Our research in software language engineering addresses these challenges through novel concepts and models the systematic reuse of syntaxes [BEK+19], the black-box composition of code generators [BEK+18b], and their holistic reuse through combination [Wor19].